 - A PWS shall adhere to an established time-frame in which the remaining number of lead service lines shall be replaced, as per 310 CMR 22.06B(5)(b)2.

-Fact Sheet - Lead Service Line Replacement Requirements
+Additional Resources for Lead Service Line Replacement Requirements

 - Public water systems on triennially monitoring must collect lead and copper samples between June and September unless otherwise approved in writing by MassDEP.
 Example: if you last collected lead and copper samples on June 30, 2006 you must collect samples between June 1 and September 30, 2009, as per 310 CMR 22.06B(9)(d)1.a.